digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/willighagen_egon/_index.md

 ---
 # Display name
-title: "Gregor Kozlowski"
+title: "Nadir Alvarez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gregor-kozlowski"
+- "alvarez_nadir"

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: DBGI Contributor - Botanical Garden Director
+role: DBGI-KM External Advisor - Biodiversity digitization

 # Organizations/Affiliations
 organizations: